rdinch/MathResourceStudio-Help/docs/activities/Numeration/circle-the-numbers.md

 Depending on the students' needs, a variety of task/questions can be produced.
 Students can be asked to circle any of these particular numbers in a column of numbers, simply click the bubble to select one of these:

-Â· Circle Smallest
+· Circle Smallest

-Â· Circle Biggest
+· Circle Biggest

-Â· Circle Smallest and Biggest
+· Circle Smallest and Biggest

-Â· Circle Odd (i.e. 5, 37, 421)
+· Circle Odd (i.e. 5, 37, 421)

-Â· Circle Even (i.e. 4, 76, 934)
+· Circle Even (i.e. 4, 76, 934)

 Set the number of numbers per column